 Some Victorian gazetteers

 Baillieres Victorian Gazetteer covers 1865, 1870 and 1879

-Find Victorian gazetteers in our catalogue: search in the online catalogue, using for the subject Victoria Gazetteers.
+Find Victorian gazetteers in the catalogue using the subject Victoria Gazetteers.

 Squatting directories list who held or owned various properties at different times and include information about the location of properties.